Dock season runs May 1

 Public Boat Dock Lottery

-2014.
-This lottery is for new customers and returning customers that did not obtain a dock permit in 2013.
+2015.
+This lottery is for new customers and returning customers that did not obtain a dock permit in 2014.
 Participants must provide a valid boat registration to obtain a dock permit.
 Bills of sale will fulfill this requirement until registration is processed.
+The dock and boat must be in the same name.
 Participants arriving after 9:00AM will be served after the completion of the lottery.

 Internal Switch Lottery